kluctl/kluctl/docs/reference/commands/validate.md

 Misc arguments:
   Command specific arguments.

-      --command-result existingfile                 Specify a command result to use instead of loading a project.
-                                                    This will also perform drift detection.
       --helm-insecure-skip-tls-verify stringArray   Controls skipping of TLS verification.
 Must be in the form --helm-insecure-skip-tls-verify=<credentialsId>, where
                                                     <credentialsId> must match the id specified in the helm-chart.yaml.